mamedev/mame/docs/source/luascript/ref-mem.rst

 region:read_i{8,16,32,64}(offs)
-    Reads a signed integer value of the size in bits from the specified offset in the memory region. region:read_u{8,16,32,64}(offs)
+    Reads a signed integer value of the size in bits from the specified offset in the memory region.
+The offset is specified in bytes.
+Reading beyond the end of the memory region returns zero. region:read_u{8,16,32,64}(offs)
-    Reads an unsigned integer value of the size in bits from the specified offset in the memory region. region:write_i{8,16,32,64}(offs, val)
+    Reads an unsigned integer value of the size in bits from the specified offset in the memory region.
+The offset is specified in bytes.
+Reading beyond the end of the memory region returns zero. region:write_i{8,16,32,64}(offs, val)
-    Writes a signed integer value of the size in bits to the specified offset in the memory region. region:write_u{8,16,32,64}(offs, val)
+    Writes a signed integer value of the size in bits to the specified offset in the memory region.
+The offset is specified in bytes.
+Attempting to write beyond the end of the memory region has no effect. region:write_u{8,16,32,64}(offs, val)
     Writes an unsigned integer value of the size in bits to the specified offset in the memory region.
+The offset is specified in bytes.
+Attempting to write beyond the end of the memory region has no effect.

 Properties
 ~~~~~~~~~~